 Benefit Children Living With Cancer

-While you are on your way to making healthy preventative choices for Cancer Prevention Month, there are many children with cancer and other life-threatening medical conditions waiting for a chance to just be kids.
+While you are on your way to making healthy preventative choices for Cancer Prevention Month, there are many children with cancer and other critical illnesses waiting for a chance to just be kids.
 You can help these kids live their dreams by donating your unwanted vehicle to Wheels For Wishes, benefiting Make-A-Wish.

 Your donation to Wheels For Wishes, a nonprofit 501(c)(3) car donation organization, not only helps kids live their dreams, but it also frees up space in your garage or driveway, provides you with a 100 percent tax-deductible receipt, and we make it easy by coming to you with free towing!

-You can observe Cancer Prevention Month by taking control of your own life with these cancer prevention tips, and by helping children with life-threatening medical conditions.
+You can observe Cancer Prevention Month by taking control of your own life with these cancer prevention tips, and by helping children with critical illnesses.
 Donate today by calling 1-877-431-9474 or by filling out an online donation form.